fahrurrizky/fahrurrizky/README.md

 - 👋 Hi, I’m @fahrurrizky
 - 👀 I’m interested in designer
 - 🌱 I’m currently learning website designer
-- 💞️ I’m looking to collaborat
+- 💞️ I’m looking to collaborat you all
-- 📫 How to reach me ...
+- 📫 How to reach me fahrurrizky022@gmail.com

 <!---
 fahrurrizky/fahrurrizky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.